ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

 constant actually constant.
 The precise experimental assumptions are clarified with the following examples.

+.. container:: description

    1. A + B :math:`\rightarrow` C

    The rate constant is assumed to have been measured at steady state, starting with a well-mixed system of A and B. No product parameter is required.
 At steady-state, the simulation matches mass action kinetics.

    2. X :math:`\rightarrow` A + B

    There is no bimolecular reaction, so no binding radius is calculated.
    The default unbinding radius is 0, although it is possible to define a different one.
 If the product parameter type is ``pgem``, ``pgem2``, ``ratio``, or ``ratio2``, an error is returned due to the lack of a binding radius.
 If the parameter type is not given or is ``irrev``, ``pgemmax``, or ``pgemmax2``, the unbinding radius is set to 0.
 If it is ``unbindrad``, ``fixed``, or ``offset``, the requested separation is used.
 At steady-state, the simulation matches mass action kinetics.

    3. A + B :math:`\leftrightarrow` C

    If the reversible parameter is ``pgem``, ``pgemmax``, ``unbindrad``, or ``ratio``, the forward rate constant is assumed to have been measured using just this system of reactions after the system had reached equilibrium.
 The product parameter is used to yield the correct probability of geminate recombination if possible, or the desired unbinding radius.
 In this case, the simulation matches mass action kinetics at equilibrium.
 If the product parameter is ``pgem2``, ``pgemmax2``, ``ratio2``, ``offset``, ``fixed``, or ``irrev``, then it is assumed that the forward rate constant was measured at steady-state and with all C removed as it was formed, thus preventing any geminate reactions.
 The unbinding radius is set as requested, using the binding radius if needed.
 In this case, the simulated forward reaction rate is higher than requested due to geminate rebindings.

    4. A + B :math:`\leftrightarrow` C :math:`\rightarrow` Y

    The second reaction is ignored for determining parameters for A + B.
    Instead, the first reaction is considered as though the rates were determined experimentally using just the system given in example 3.
-If the product parameter is ``pgem``, ``pgemmax``, ``ratio``, or ``unbindrad``, the simulated reaction rate for the forward reaction A + B :math:`\rightarrow` C will be lower than the requested rate because there are fewer geminate reactions than there would be with the equilibrium system.
+   If the product parameter is ``pgem``, ``pgemmax``, ``ratio``, or ``unbindrad``, the simulated reaction rate for the forward reaction A
+   + B :math:`\rightarrow` C will be lower than the requested rate because there are fewer geminate reactions than there would be with the equilibrium system.
 Alternatively, it will be higher than the requested rate if the product parameter is ``pgem2``, ``pgemmax2``, ``ratio2``, ``offset``, ``fixed``, or ``irrev``, because there are some geminate reactions.

    5. X :math:`\rightarrow` A + B :math:`\leftrightarrow` C

    The binding radius for the second reaction is treated as in example 1, without consideration of the first reaction.
 The unbinding radius for the first reaction is found using the binding radius of the second reaction.
 Here, product parameters ``pgem`` and ``pgem2`` are equivalent, ``pgemmax`` and ``pgemmax2`` are equivalent, and ``ratio`` and ``ratio2`` are equivalent.
 The actual reaction rate for the second reaction, found with a simulation, will be higher than the requested value due to geminate rebindings that occur after the dissociation of X molecules.

    6. X :math:`\rightarrow` A + B :math:`\leftrightarrow` C

    The A + B :math:`\leftrightarrow` C binding and unbinding radii are treated as in example 3.
 Another unbinding radius is required for the first reaction, which is found as in example 5, using the binding radius from the second reaction.
 Mass action kinetics are not followed.

    7. X :math:`\leftrightarrow` A + B :math:`\leftrightarrow` C

    The binding radii and unbinding radii for each bimolecular reaction are found as in example 3, independent of the other bimolecular reaction.
 The simulated rates may be different from those requested because of differing unbinding radii.

    8. X :math:`\rightarrow` A + B :math:`\rightarrow` C, A + B
    :math:`\rightarrow` D

    The binding radii for the two bimolecular reactions are each found as in example 1.
 The unbinding radius for the first reaction cannot be determined uniquely, because the two forward reactions from A + B are equivalent and are likely to have different binding radii.
 Smoldyn picks the binding radius for the first forward reaction that is listed.
 Thus, if the product parameter for dissociation of X is ``pgem``, the requested geminate rebinding probability will be found for the reaction A + B :math:`\rightarrow` C, but a different value will be found for the reaction A + B :math:`\rightarrow` D.

    9. C :math:`\leftrightarrow` A + B :math:`\leftrightarrow` C

    This reaction scheme might represent two different pathways by which A and B can bind to form an identical complex.
 However, Smoldyn cannot tell which reverse reaction corresponds to which forwards reaction.
 Instead, for both determining the binding and unbinding radii, it uses the first reverse reaction that is listed.

 The general principle for calculating binding radii is that Smoldyn first looks to see if a reaction is directly reversible (i.e. as in